Weighted Fairness Notions for Indivisible Items Revisited: Introduction

 In \textbf{Section~\ref{sec:identical}}, we consider the case of identical items, also known as \emph{apportionment} \citep{BalinskiYo01}.
 In this case, if the items were divisible, it would be clear that each agent should receive exactly the \emph{quota} proportional to her weight.
 Hence, two important desiderata in apportionment are that each agent should obtain at least her \emph{lower quota} (the quota rounded down), and at most her \emph{upper quota} (the quota rounded up).
-We show that WEF$(x,1-x)$ guarantees lower quota if and only if $x=0$ and upper quota if and only if $x=1$, whereas WMMS, NMMS, and WPROP$(x,1-x)$ for any $x\in [0,1]$ do not guarantee either quota.
-Similarly, the \emph{maximum weighted Nash welfare} rule does not always respect either quota.
+We show that WEF$(x,1-x)$ guarantees lower quota if and only if $x=0$ and upper quota if and only if $x=1$, whereas WMMS, NMMS, and WPROP$(x,1-x)$ for each $x\in [0,1]$ do not guarantee either quota.
+Similarly, the MWNW rule does not always respect either quota.
 Nevertheless, we introduce a new allocation rule, called \emph{weighted egalitarian (WEG)}, which aims to maximize the leximin vector of the agents' utilities, with a carefully chosen normalization.
 We show that, in contrast to all other rules and notions studied herein, the WEG rule satisfies both quotas.
+Moreover, in \textbf{Appendix~\ref{app:WEG-binary}}, we extend the study of WEG from identical items to binary additive valuations, and prove that in this domain, a WEG allocation gives every agent both her \emph{ordinal MMS (OMMS)} and \emph{AnyPrice share (APS)}.
 This indicates that the egalitarian approach may be worthy of further study in settings with different entitlements.

+Since different picking sequences studied in Section~\ref{sec:fairness-up-to-1} satisfy WEF$(x,1-x)$ for different values of $x$, in \textbf{Section~\ref{sec:experiments}}, we perform experiments in order to compare them using common benchmarks.
+In particular, we investigate the percentage of allocations produced by each picking sequence that satisfy weighted envy-freeness, weighted proportionality, WMMS-fairness, and NMMS-fairness.
+Interestingly, we find that even though the picking sequences with medium values of $x$ perform best with respect to weighted envy-freeness, those with high values of $x$, which favor agents with low weights, fare better as far as weighted proportionality, WMMS-fairness, and NMMS-fairness are concerned.
+Our findings demonstrate that the choice of fairness notion can play a decisive role when determining which rules or allocations are ``fairer'' than others.